scupharmacyicu/scupharmacyicu.github.io/_posts/2017-07-20-next-tutorial.md

 ---
-title: Next Theme Tutorial
+title: SCU Pharmacy ICU
 description: NexT is a high quality elegant Jekyll theme ported from Hexo Next.
 It is crafted from scratch, with love.
 categories:
- - tutorial
+ - ICU
 tags:
 ---